People's Alliance (Fiji)

 The People's Alliance is a political party in Fiji.
 The party was formed in 2021 by Sitiveni Rabuka who served as Prime Minister of Fiji from 1992 to 1999 and again from December 2022.

 Background

-Sitiveni Rabuka served as the leader of the Social Democratic Liberal Party (SODELPA) from June 2016 till November 2020 where he was ousted in a leadership contest.
+Sitiveni Rabuka served as the leader of the Social Democratic Liberal Party (SODELPA) from June 2016 until November 2020, where he was ousted in a leadership contest.
 He resigned as leader of the opposition that same year and subsequently left SODELPA to form a new party.

 Formation

 Founded by 11 members including Sitiveni Rabuka, the party was registered on 12 August 2021 and subsequently launched on 11 October 2021.
 On 9 April 2022, the party appointed Manoa Kamikamica as its Deputy Party Leader.
 Lynda Tabuya and Daniel Lobendahn were also appointed as deputy party leaders on 7 May 2022.

 2022 election

 The party ran 55 candidates in the 2022 Fijian general election.
 On 8 April 2022, the party signed a memorandum of understanding with the National Federation Party indicating an agreement to work together post-election.
 The People's Alliance gained 21 seats becoming the second largest party in Parliament.
-It's coalition partner NFP secured 5 seats.
+Its coalition partner NFP secured 5 seats.
 Both parties with their shared number of seats failed to secure a parliamentary majority.
 Ultimately, SODELPA chose the People's Alliance and its coalition partner and a three-party coalition government was formed.